Warren, Van Buren, Cannon, Overton, Cumberland, Fentress and nearby assistance programs.

 Bread of Life Homeless Shelter and Clinic – Anyone who needs help can get food from this Crossville Tennessee center.
 Dial (931) 707-0503

 First Christian Church Overton – Emergency food boxes and meals for Overton County residents.
+Free Christmas food or meals as well as other holiday dinners.
 Main number is (931) 823-2413

 Byrdstown Family Resource Center supports Pickett County low income families and seniors.
-Call (931) 864-6940
+Call (931) 864-6940.
+The homebound can apply for meals on wheels.
+There are also applications to SNAP food stamps and benefits.

 Church of the Harvest - Provides a free or low cost food pantry to individuals and families in need in Fentress County on Thursdays 10:00 am - 1:00 pm.
 May only use the pantry once per month.
 5212 S York Hwy, Grimsley, Tennessee 38565, phone (931) 863-4663